brycewray/hugo-site/content/posts/2019/12/packing-up.md

 For that matter, as you've probably gathered by now, webpack makes short work of using npm packages in general.
 This recalls Eleventy creator Zach Leatherman's comment back when [he started Eleventy](https://www.zachleat.com/web/introducing-eleventy/):

 > Always bet on JavaScript.
 JavaScript gives you access to npm.
 The npm ecosystem is large.
 Crazy large. .&nbsp;.&nbsp;.
-When you want to add functionality, it's a good bet that a module exists on npm.
+When you want to add functionality, it’s a good bet that a module exists on npm.

 I can also tell you that the development experience of my setup is a lot cleaner and less bug-laden than with Gatsby.
 For reasons I still don't understand, and this goes back to my agonies of last summer, the Gatsby development environment is just plain unstable at times.
 For example, it would often pull up the wrong template at odd intervals, making, say, the home page use the very different posts template.
 Sure, I *knew* that it wouldn't do it when actually building the site and delivering it via [Netlify](https://netlify.com), but it still bugged me.
 Eleventy by itself, as well as Eleventy-with-webpack, simply doesn't do that sort of thing to me.
 I greatly prefer that kind of experience.